facil-io/cstl/fio-stl/004 json.md

 #include "fio-stl.h"
 ```

-The facil.io JSON parser is a non-strict parser, with support for trailing commas in collections, new-lines in strings, extended escape characters, comments, and octal, hex and binary numbers.
+The facil.io JSON parser is a non-strict parser, with support for trailing commas in collections, new-lines in strings, extended escape characters, comments, and common numeral formats (octal, hex and binary).

-The parser allows for streaming data and decouples the parsing process from the resulting data-structure by calling static callbacks for JSON related events.

-To use the JSON parser, define `FIO_JSON` before including the `fio-slt.h` file and later define the static callbacks required by the parser (see list of callbacks).

-**Note**: the FIOBJ soft types already use the JSON parser.
-For this reason, another JSON parser can't be implemented in the same translation unit as the FIOBJ implementation.
-To use another JSON parser, implement it in a different C file then  the one where the FIOBJ types are implemented.
+The facil.io JSON parser should be considered **unsafe** as overflow protection depends on the `NUL` character appearing at the end of the string passed to the parser.

 **Note:** this module depends on the `FIO_ATOL` module which will be automatically included.